-Jackson tried to assert himself at the start of round two but all he got for his trouble was a wicked left lead from Graham that hurt him and then the right hand behind it which appeared to injure Jackson’s left eye.
-Things were quickly going from bad to disastrous for the American.
-He was complaining to the referee about being thumbed (unlikely as the fighters were using special gloves with immovable thumbs) while being strafed with power shots on the ropes.
-Hurt and frantic, he was missing and taking punishment and being completely outclassed.
+“The Hawk” tried to assert himself at the start of round two but all he got for his trouble was a wicked left lead from Graham that stunned him and then the right hand behind it which appeared to injure Jackson’s left eye.
+Things were quickly going from bad to disastrous for the Virgin Islander.
+While he complained to the referee about being thumbed (unlikely as the fighters were using special gloves with immovable thumbs) he was strafed with power shots on the ropes.
+Hurt and frantic, he was missing and taking punishment and looked completely outclassed.
 At one point he missed so badly with a right hand he went stumbling from one side of the ring to the other.
 Blinking and wincing, Jackson just couldn’t seem to get his bearings, while a confident Graham just couldn’t seem to miss.

 The start of round four was briefly delayed as the ringside physician and the referee visited Jackson’s corner to take a closer look at his increasingly swollen left eye and it was then that the doctor let it be known that a stoppage was imminent if the injury got any worse.
 And so there it was for Jackson: he had lost all three of the opening rounds, was taking more than his share of punishment, had yet to land a single telling blow or earn Graham’s respect, and now he was being informed that the ringside doctor was ready to stop the fight.
 Talk about bleak prospects.

-Graham pursued, chasing Jackson to the ropes again and letting his left hand go and then Jackson came over the top with the right.
-Graham saw it at the last moment and made the mistake of trying to pull away from the blow, but by doing so he only succeeded in raising his chin, presenting it like a special gift, and putting it directly in the path of the oncoming freight train that was Jackson’s gloved right fist.
-The very instant that knuckles and chin collided Graham was unconscious and he collapsed lifelessly to the canvas, his body in free fall.
-For reasons unknown the referee insisted on delivering a ten count when it was obvious to one and all that the Briton was in a deep sleep.
+Graham pursued, chasing Jackson to the ropes and letting his left hand go before Jackson suddenly came over the top with the right.
+Graham in fact saw the shot coming at the last moment but made the mistake of trying to pull away from the blow; by doing so he only succeeded in raising his chin, offering it up like a special gift, a hand-wrapped present with a bow on it, directly in the path of the oncoming freight train that was Jackson’s gloved right fist.
+The very instant that knuckles met chin Graham was unconscious and he collapsed lifelessly to the canvas, his body in free fall.
+For reasons unknown the referee insisted on delivering a ten count when it was obvious to one and all that the man on the floor was in a deep sleep.

 From the brink of disaster to a chilling, unforgettable one punch knockout, indeed, one of the greatest and most awesome in boxing history, a result testifying to the extraordinary punching power of Julian Jackson.
 Mere moments before, defeat appeared certain; now Jackson was the new WBC middleweight champion of the world.
 Like they say, power is the great equalizer.
 And when you possess fists like steel hammers, all it takes is one punch. — Neil Crane